Creating a Floating Element involves four key steps and two optional steps:

 An Element variant is automatically created and applied to the selected frame(s).
 The variants are automatically numbered , , , and so on as they are created.

 A frame border (light blue by default) is applied to the parent Element.
 If you applied the Element to a single Typefi Frame, then the original border colour is preserved.

 (You can change the border colour in the Typefi preferences.)
 The name of the Element is displayed at the bottom-left corner, followed by the variant name in brackets.

 Each Element variant has its own set of layout rules, which decide where it will be placed on a page during the automated page composition process.

-These layout rules make it possible to position Floating Elements anywhere on a page—relative to the page edges, page margins, column edges, text frame, their anchor in the text, or their original master page location.
+These layout rules make it possible to position Floating Elements anywhere on a page—relative to the page edges, page margins, column edges, text frame, their anchor in the text, or their original parent page location.

 When a Floating Element is placed into a layout, a corresponding Typefi Anchor is inserted in the text where the Element is referenced in the input file.
 The variant is positioned based on the proximity to its corresponding Typefi Anchor and the alignment options you specify.
 A non-printing line indicates the relationship between a variant and its anchor in the text.

 Typefi Anchors are displayed when View → Typefi Extras → Show Element Anchors and View → Screen Mode → Normal are both enabled.

 Click on an Element variant in the Typefi Elements panel.
 The layout rules associated with the selected variant appear at the bottom half of the panel.
 You may need to drag the horizontal divider bar (located above the Layout Rules section) to view all the settings.